 1. Wash hands and get a clean towel /flannel

 2. Stretch out the nipple with one hand.
 With the other, take the towel and wipe any bits of dried milk, dead skin cells etc from the nipple to clear the duct openings

 3. Now the duct endings are clear we move back to clear the nipple of clogs.
 Hold, stretch, roll and extend the nipple in different directions.
 You may find that as well as flowing milk, clogs of milk or milky strings may emerge from the duct endings when doing this.
 What it also does is stimulate the nipple well in order to trigger the milk ejection reflex (the letdown).

 4. Now that we have worked on the nipple we move back to the areola.
-Press and push the areola from lots of different directions while expressing.
+Press and push (gently) the areola from lots of different directions while expressing.

 5. Then move back again to the breast area.
-Knead and push the breast towards the nipple - this is what we usually do when we are hand expressing with our hands a bit further back from the nipple.
+Knead (gently) and push (gently) the breast towards the nipple - this is what we usually do when we are hand expressing with our hands a bit further back from the nipple.

 6. Finally, having worked backwards and expressed using our hands from nipple back through the breast area use the flat of 3 fingers to press over the breast looking for any areas where you can still feel any palpable lumps.